 The first trip option is known as Upper Caving and is a two-hour trip that takes place at 2pm every day, while the Lower Caving option is a three-hour trip that departs at 10am each day.
 On weekends the trips are offered at 10am and 2pm each day.

 These are more extreme exploring tours, which require squeezing through tight passages, crawling, climbing, and more.
 As such, you should be prepared to get dirty and have to accommodate potential claustrophobic conditions as well.
-For those who want to do these more adventurous options, we recommend reading more about the rules and requirements on the Laurel Caverns website as there are a number of extra requirements (including age restrictions) beyond the base 60-minute tour.
+For those who want to do these more adventurous options, we recommend reading more about the rules and requirements on their website as there are a number of extra requirements (including age restrictions) beyond the base 60-minute tour.

 Luckily, the regular 60-minute tour can be easily tackled by most visitors insofar as you are able to go up and down stairs and walk on a few sections of somewhat steep (and potentially slick) stone.
 For what it is worth, no one in our group (including a guest who I would estimate was close being 80), had trouble with these sections.